 Dijon mustard is originally from the town of Dijon, found in Burgundy in central France.
 While not the only type of mustard from France, it’s perhaps the most popular and has a lot of admirers abroad.

+Dijon mustard can be used as both a condiment and an ingredient.
+In most cases, it is incorporated into vinaigrettes.
 The two key ingredients are white wine vinegar and unrefined brown-mustard seed, which both give the condiment its unique flavor.

 What does Dijon mustard taste like?

 Dijon mustard has a sharp and tangy flavor with a touch of spice.
 This means that it’s often stronger than more mild equivalents, such as wholegrain or Bavarian mustard.
 This strong taste means that it can only be enjoyed in moderation, but it makes it perfect as a sandwich filling, or as an ingredient in a salad vinaigrette.
 It’s also used to make Dijonnaise, which is a simple blend of mayonnaise and Dijon.

 If you’ve ever had wasabi paste, the taste in Dijon is not too dissimilar.
 In fact, wasabi can often be used as a good mustard substitute for this reason.